googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 <figure>
 <img src="images/onboarder-workflow/Capture_decran_2022-02-23_a_14.15.22.png" style="width:2562px" alt="Screenshot of a Pull Request from google/fonts PR tab." />
-<figcaption aria-hidden="true">Screenshot of a Pull Request from google/fonts PR tab.</figcaption>
 </figure>

 PRs should follow these rules: